Classical actions of quantum permutation groups: Introduction

-The contrast between the behaviour of $S_{N}^{+}$ on discrete spaces and the apparent rigidity of connected ones led to the question whether $S_{N}^{+}$ could act non-trivially on a connected space.
-It was H. Huang who showed in \cite{huang2013faithful} that this is indeed possible.
-Nevertheless, it turns out that the examples he constructed, even though they carry an action of $S_{N}^{+}$, where not homogeneous in the sense that the action does not satisfy \emph{ergodicity}, a quantum version of transitivity.
-This raised of course a new question, namely whether $S_{N}^{+}$ can act ergodically on a connected space.
-That last question was answered in the negative in \cite{freslon2021tannaka}, using tools from the Tannaka--Krein reconstruction theorem for ergodic actions of C. Pinzari and J.E.
-Robert \cite{pinzari2008duality}.
-The present work is a follow-up of \cite{freslon2021tannaka} where we refine these methods to completely classify all ergodic actions of $S_{N}^{+}$ and in fact prove that there are only two: the standard action on $N$ points and the trivial action.
-That being done, we use the theory of invariant subsets for quantum group actions developped by H. Huang in \cite{huang2016invariant} to reduce the study of arbitrary action to that of ergodic ones.
+This paper presents a complete study of the rigidity phenomena for actions on classical compact spaces by $S_N^+$ and a general class of easy quantum groups introduced in \cite{banica2009liberation}.
+Note that the contrast between the behavior of $S_{N}^{+}$ on discrete spaces and the apparent rigidity of connected ones led to the question whether $S_{N}^{+}$ could act non-trivially on a connected space.
+It was pointed out by H. Huang \cite{huang2013faithful} that this is indeed possible, and the corresponding action may be intuitively understood as quantum permutations of $N$ objects which have the same shape and glue at the fixed point space.
+In this paper, we prove that these are the only actions of $S_N^+$ on classical compact spaces apart from the standard action on $N$ points and the trivial action.
+To this end, we first completely classify all ergodic actions of $S_{N}^{+}$ on classical spaces; this is based on a refinement of the arguments in \cite{freslon2021tannaka} by the same authors, where the tools from the Tannaka--Krein reconstruction theorem for ergodic actions of C. Pinzari and J.E.
+Roberts \cite{pinzari2008duality} are used.
+That being done, we use the theory of invariant subsets for quantum group actions developped by H. Huang in \cite{huang2016invariant} to reduce the study of arbitrary actions to that of ergodic ones.
 This is of course not straightforward since a continuous action on a topological space is not just determined by the behaviour of its orbits, but also by their relative positions and the way they interact with the topology.
-But we nevertheless are able to show that the examples of Huang describe all possible classical actions of $S_{N}^{+}$.
+However, we are able to show that the examples of Huang describe all possible classical actions of $S_{N}^{+}$.